 Writing Retreat Bali raises money for Indo book charity

-At Writing Retreat Bali each guest was challenged with writing a short passage that could be used in an athology.
-It was a fun exercise with a tryuly amazing group from all around the world.
+At Writing Retreat Bali, guests were challenged with writing a short passage that could be used in an anthology.
+It was a fun exercise with a truly amazing group from all around the world.
 Proceeds from book sales go to Ransel Buku, a project that supplies communities in Kilimantan with children’s books.

 Squiggle Into The Abyss

 Thinking of what to write can be god-awful.

 Inspiration treasure can seem locked in lead soup.

 Nothing’s right and your brain’s like yesterday’s porridge.
 And that was shit when you made it.

 Time ticks and words don’t click, mix or fix.